EngBioNUS/BMSSlib/README.md

 ```
 pip install BMSSlib
 ```
-New users can first download and install the [Anaconda Distribution] and choose the Python 3.7 version based on the Operating System (Windows, MacOS, Linux).
+New users can first download and install the [Anaconda Distribution] and choose the Python 3.7 version based on their Operating Systems (Windows, MacOS, Linux).

-__*Note*__: In view of the potential compatibility issues for the different versions of dependencies, it is highly recommended to create virtual environment of Python 3.6.5 in Anaconda.
+__*Note*__: In view of the potential compatibility issues for different versions of dependencies, it is highly recommended to create virtual environment of Python 3.6.5 in Anaconda.
 Open Anaconda Prompt (like command prompt) or Anaconda Navigator (Environments --> base (root) --> Open Terminal) to create a virtual environment as BMSSenv and then activate the environment following the commands below.
 ```
 conda create -n BMSSenv python=3.6.5 anaconda
 conda activate BMSSenv